Dion of Syracuse: Regaining power in Syracuse

 With the departure of Dion and his mercenaries, the Syracusans decided to lay siege to the island fortress where Dionysius' son, Apollocrates, and his garrison of mercenaries resided.
 However, just as they were about to attack, reinforcements arrived led by a Campanian from Naples, Nypsius, who sailed his fleet into Syracuse's Great Harbour.

-At first the Syracusans seem to be winning after Heracleides put out to sea and won a sea fight against the fleet supporting Nypsius.
-On the news of this victory, the people of Syracusan went wild with joy and spent the night drinking.
+At first the Syracusans seemed to be winning after Heracleides put out to sea and won a sea fight against the fleet supporting Nypsius.
+On the news of this victory, the people of Syracuse went wild with joy and spent the night drinking.
 The next day, while all in Syracuse were asleep, Nypsius and his troops issued from the gates of the island citadel and took control of key parts of the city and pillaged the city at will.

 The Syracusans were unable to offer effective resistance, so they sent an embassy to Leontini to meet with Dion.
 In response, Dion announced that his soldiers should prepare to march towards Syracuse on that same night.

 When he learnt about Dion's imminent arrival, Nypsius ordered to his men to burn the city.
 During that night, the city of Syracuse burned while many of its citizens were slain.
 The next day, Dion led his troops through the city cheered by the local people.
 However, Nypsius' troops had hidden behind the destroyed palisade of the acropolis and the liberating soldiers were unable to reach them.
 The Syracusans spontaneously decided to charge the enemy, which ended when Nypsius and his men retreated back into the citadel where many of Nypsius' soldiers were then captured.
 Nypsius somehow managed to escape from the city.
 Not long after, Dionysius' son Apollocrates, weary of the long siege, surrendered the island citadel to Dion and Dion's sister Aristomache, his wife Arete and the young Hipparinus were freed.